NWaru/s-talk/README.md

 in another, allows one to send messages between consoles on the same machine - provided the ports are free.

-Likely will not work across devices do to firewalls and other fancy security systems that are not accounted for.
+Likely will not work across devices due to firewalls and other fancy security systems that are not accounted for.